 Effective RI Microplanning is the process of creating detailed, delivery-level operational plans for reaching target populations with health interventions.
-Recognized as a critical component of requires accurate population estimates and maps showing health facilities and locations of villages and target populations.
+Recognized as a critical component requires accurate population estimates and maps showing health facilities and locations of villages and target populations.
 Traditional microplanning relies on census figures to project target populations and on community estimates of distances, while GIS microplanning uses satellite imagery to estimate target populations and spatial analyses to estimate distances.
 This paper estimates the A form of economic evaluation where costs are expressed in money terms but consequences are expressed in physical units.
-It is used to compare different ways of achieving the same of geographical information systems (GIS)-based microplanning for routine immunization (RI) programming in two states in northern Nigeria.
+It is used of geographical information systems (GIS)-based microplanning for routine immunization (RI) programming in two states in northern Nigeria.

 View the resource here.